Lafarge-Holcim Cement Plant Shutdown

 Methodology

-Step 1: Calculate the quantity of CO2 emissions that were delayed on each day of the action.
+Step 1: Calculate the quantity of CO2 emissions that were delayed on each day of the action

 $$ \begin{aligned} tCO_2/day &= {tCO_2/year \over 365} \\[5pt] &= {403,211\over 365} \\[5pt] &= 1,104.7 \end{aligned} $$

-Step 2: Calculate the benefit of delaying (temporarily storing) these emissions for the period of the action.
+Step 2: Calculate the benefit of delaying (temporarily storing) these emissions for the period of the action

 $$ \begin{aligned} tonne_{years}CO_2 &= {\sum_{n=1}^{days}{{tCO_2/day} \times n} \over 365} \\[5pt] &= {\sum_{n=1}^{56} {1,104.7 \times n ≥ x ≥ \sum_{n=1}^{14} 1,104.7 \times n}\over 365} \\[5pt] &= 4830.4 ≥ x ≥ 317.8 \end{aligned} $$

-Step 3: Calculate the offset.
+Step 3: Calculate the offset

-We then use an equivalence factor of 128 which was calculated using the Lashof method with a discount rate of 0 and a time horizon of 100 years 4 5.
+We then use an equivalence factor of 128, calculated using the Lashof method with a discount rate of 0 and a time horizon of 100 years 4 5.
 This equivalence factor posits that the effects of the release of 1 tonne of CO2 emissions is offset by the storage of 128 tonnes of CO2 for 100 years.
 From the range identified, the most conservative tonnage of carbon dioxide emissions was chosen to represent the final offset.

 $$ \begin{aligned} Offset &= {tonne_{years}CO_2 \over equivalence} \\[5pt] &= {4830.4 ≥ x ≥ 317.8 \over 128} \\[5pt] &= 37.7 tCO_2 ≥ x ≥ 2.5 tCO_2 \\[5pt] &= 2.5 tCO_2 \end{aligned} $$